 Who doesn’t like fried chicken (except perhaps vegans).
 Its one of those comfort foods that I don’t make for my family very often but every once in a while we have a craving for it and of course, being allergic to gluten, dairy, and eggs, we can’t just go buy some fried chicken, never mind not knowing what its been fried in.
-But its really easy to make at home, with the right equipment, and takes a half hour to 45 minutes depending on the size of your chicken pieces, plus some prep time.
+But its really easy to make at home, and takes a half hour to 45 minutes depending on the size of your chicken pieces, plus some prep time.
 I like to serve it with some sliced tomatoes from our garden along with sautéed squash (see recipe under side dishes).

 You’ll need, for 4 servings: